dportik/dadi_pipeline/README.md

 **Default Settings:**

 The optimization routine arguments offer a lot of flexibility, but the default settings can also be used.
-If three rounds are selected (as in Example 1), here are the defaults for the optional arguments:
+If only the number of rounds is changed, here are the defaults for the optional arguments (reps, maxiters, folds) based on the number of rounds selected:

 **Three rounds (as in Examples 1-3):**